 The University may place an employee Respondent on Administrative Leave, with or without pay, during the pendency of these procedures.
-A Respondent will be presumed not responsible for the alleged conduct until a determination regarding responsibility is made at the conclusion of the investigation.
 If the University determines Administrative Leave is appropriate, the employee Respondent will be provided with notice by the unit head, along with the specific parameters for the Leave.